 Each year the Compensation Committee reviews and approves a compensation plan for Pacific Enterprises' executive officers.
-The plan is developed in conjunction with independent compensation consultants and includes a review of compensation practices of large utilities throughout the United States (including several companies in the American Gas Association's index of gas distribution utilities) as well as California-based general industry companies, a review of the performance of these companies and Pacific Enterprises, and subjective judgments as to the past and expected future contributions of Pacific Enterprises' individual executives.
+The plan is developed in conjunction with independent compensation consultants and includes a review of compensation practices of large utilities throughout the United States (including companies included in Pacific Enterprises' index of peer gas distribution utilities) as well as California-based general industry companies, a review of the performance of these companies and Pacific Enterprises, and subjective judgments as to the past and expected future contributions of Pacific Enterprises' individual executives.